itwesleysantos/itwesleysantos/README.md

 ![alt text](https://img.icons8.com/?size=32&id=NvYRxC2UBsLO&format=png )

-**Computer Science Student Focused on Cyber Security | Open to Opportunities**
+**Computer Science Student Focusing on Information Security | Open to Opportunities**

-Actively developing skills in security fundamentals.
-Committed to continuous practice on platforms like TryHackMe to consolidate technical knowledge.
+Actively specializing in Cybersecurity.
+I maintain continuous practice on platforms like TryHackMe to consolidate my technical knowledge and am preparing to obtain essential certifications in the field.

+My main projects are briefly listed here on LinkedIn, but you can explore the complete code and more details here on my GitHub.

+🏅 Certification Goals (Next Steps)
+- ISC² CC (Certified in Cybersecurity)
+- CompTIA Security+

-**Open to internships and hands-on experiences in Cyber Security.**
+**Open to internships and hands-on experience in Cybersecurity.
+I invite you to explore my project portfolio here on GitHub and follow my studies on Medium and TryHackMe.**

 ---